bckohan/django-render-static/doc/source/templatetags.rst

     - ciCompare
     - [Symbol.iterator]

-See :py:attr:`render_static.transpilers.enums_to_js.EnumClassWriter.context` for the context made available by the transpiler to override blocks.
+See :attr:`render_static.transpilers.enums_to_js.EnumClassWriter.context` for the context made available by the transpiler to override blocks.

-.. _override:

 ``override``
 ~~~~~~~~~~~~

+.. templatetag:: override

-All of the transpilation tags accept child override blocks to override default transpilation
+All of the transpilation tags accept child override blocks to override default transpilation of
-of functions or objects or be used to add additional code to an object block or class.
-For
+functions or objects or be used to add additional code to an object block or class.
+For example, if
-example, if we wanted to override the default transpilation of the Color class above to allow
+we wanted to override the default transpilation of the Color class above to allow instantiation off
-instantiation off a cmyk value we could do so by adapting the get function and adding a new
+a cmyk value we could do so by adapting the get function and adding a new static utility function
-static utility function called cmykToRgb.
+called cmykToRgb.
 We would do so like this:

 .. code:: js+django